-Q&A Topic: Solutions for Chronic Knee Pain
+Q&A Topic: Chronic Knee Pain and Knee Replacement

 Q. Walking is a challenge and climbing stairs near impossible.
 My physician said total knee replacement might be an option.
 Are there new procedures available?